Stevanvincent/Stevanvincent/README.md

 👋 Hi im Stevanvincent

-Im 16 (He/His), I live in Indonesia, my hobbies are gaming and programming, my activities are gaming, programming, and sometimes helping my parents, every day I always program [Otake](https://top.gg/bot/833259432003502120)
+Im 16 (He/His), I live in Indonesia, my hobbies are gaming and programming, my activities are gaming, programming, and sometimes helping my parents.
 ___

 this is the programming language that I often use